 As one mom to another, I’m telling you right now it would have been better to focus on those routines.
 In fact, it very well might have helped the wind down process!
 Establishing morning and bedtime routines with your child will help them have a better day and wind down better for a great night of rest.

 Here are a few ways to help establish morning routines for kids and bedtime routines for kids – including a set of free printable daily routine cards for kids!

 - Set expectations.
 Everyone brushes their teeth, every night, no exceptions.
 Even the toddler.
 Help your little ones for as long as you can.

 - Educate.
 Explain the benefits of good hygiene and the side effects of poor hygiene.
 Also talk about the importance of good sleep and the negative effects of no sleep.

 - Watch videos showing favorite characters with morning routines and bedtime routines.

 - Include a read-aloud time each night with your kids, as a reward for when they are completely ready to climb into bed.
-Cuddle on the couch or in a special prayer to read to your kids.
-“As soon as you finish XYZ, you can pick out a story for me to read.” is a great motivator!
+Cuddle on the couch or in a special place to read to your kids.
+“As soon as you finish XYZ, you can pick out a story for me to read” is a great motivator!